tweedegolf/embedded-workshop/lectures/mdbook/src/3_interrupts/0_summary.md

 ## You'll be able to:
 - Reason about the mechanics of interrupts on Cortex-M microcontrollers
-- Write reactive applications using `cortex-m-rt`
+- Write reactive applications using interrupts
 - Create task-based applications using RTIC